SysFate/SysISTD/README.md

 # SysISTD
-A RealTime Variant Detector software.
+A demultiplexer for SysFate Illumina spatial transcriptomic.

 ## Description